 The concept of the Chinese language is more general and contains more elements.

 The Chinese language refers to the written language and literature of China.
-It not only refers to the language and literature of the Han people but also the languages and literature of other ethnic minority groups.
-The Chinese language includes both the Mandarin and various regional dialects, such as Northern dialect, Wu dialect, Yue dialect, Hokkien, Hakka, Xiang dialect and Gan dialect.
+It refers to the language and literature of the Han people and the languages and literature of other ethnic minority groups.
+The Chinese language includes Mandarin and various regional dialects, such as Northern, Wu, Yue, Hokkien, Hakka, Xiang, and Gan dialects.

 When speaking about the Chinese language, it often includes both text and cultural environment.
 In the aspect of the text, there are traditional Chinese characters and simplified Chinese characters.